 The dissertation must be produced as a word processed document.
-Use at least 1.5 space lines and a font that is easy on the eye to read (a sans serif font such as Arial).
+Use at least 1.5 line spacing and a font that is easy on the eye to read (a sans serif font such as Arial) with font size 11 or 12.
 Leave a wider margin on the left side than the right to allow for binding (3cm left and 2cm right).
-The dissertation should be 10,000 words in length, +/-10%.
-For critical review projects, 30-40% should constitute the Introduction, 10-20% Methods and Results, 40-50% Discussion.
+The dissertation should be 10,000 words in length, +/- 10%.
+For critical review projects, 30-40% should constitute the Introduction, 10-20% Methods and Results, and approximately 50% Discussion.
 For laboratory, medical education data and other data handling projects you should aim for approximately 30% Introduction, 30% Methods and Results and 40% Discussion.